BHoM/documentation/docs/BHoM_oM/index.md

 - All properties must be public and have a public get and set methods, written `{get; set;}`.
 (This means that `readonly` properties are not directly allowed - see paragraph below "Immutable Objects" if you want to know more).
 - Make sure you provide a default value X for your properties by using `= X;` at the end of their definition; If a properties is too complex to be defined that way, simply set it to null (write `= null;` at the end).
+- Property names should not contain redundant information, for example, repeating the type of the property in its name.
+A property of type `Node` for example should not have `Node` in the property name unless it is the only name of the property.
+E.G. a property set up as `Node StartNode` should only be called `Start`, as the `Node` element comes from the property type - the better implementation of this is `Node Start`.
+This prevents duplication of information in the properties.

 As objects grow in complexity, it is useful to think in terms of splitting an object's properties into categories:
 1. Object _**Defining**_ properties.
 The minimal required information you need to construct the full object.